The establishment of a Regional Cooperative Mechanism for Oil Spill Preparedness and Response for Southeast Asian region.

 On March 19, 2013, the 4th IMO funded Regional Workshop for the establishment of a Regional Cooperative Mechanism for Oil Spill Preparedness and Response in the ASEAN region was held in Jakarta, Indonesia.
 The outcome of the workshop included the final draft MoU on Joint Oil Spill Preparedness and Response in the ASEAN region for endorsement by the 35th session of the Senior Transport Officials Meeting (STOM) and an action plan to implement the provisions of the draft MoU.
 The final text of the draft MoU was subsequently approved during the 26th Meeting of the ASEAN MTWG held in Yangon, Myanmar August 22-24, 2013.

-On November 28, 2014, the ASEAN Transport Ministers (ATM) signed the MoU on ASEAN Cooperation Mechanism on Joint Oil Spill Preparedness and Response (ASEAN MOU) during the 20th ATM Meeting in Mandalay, Myanmar.
+On November 28, 2014, the ASEAN Transport Ministers (ATM) signed the MoU on ASEAN Cooperation Mechanism on Joint Oil Spill Preparedness and Response (ASEAN OSRAP) during the 20th ATM Meeting in Mandalay, Myanmar.

 Regional Oil Spill Contingency Plan